thephpleague/url/4.0/components/path.md

 ### Using the default constructor

-Just like any other component, a new `League\Url\Path` object can be instantiated using [the default constructor](/4.0/components/overview/#component-instantation).
+Just like any other component, a new `League\Url\Path` object can be instantiated using its default constructor.

 ~~~php
 use League\Url\Path;